Frequently Asked Questions

 - Not enrolled at Virginia Tech last semester

-- Requested a Mathematics course at registration, but did not get it
+- Requested a Mathematics course at registration, but did not get it, and now all the sections are closed

 - Changed majors and have new requirements for the degree